arangoml/arangopipe/README.md

-3. Running an example in the *torch* container: Run the *torch* docker container.
-You will have to use the `docker ps` command and get to the shell in the container using the `docker exec` command.
+3. Running an example in the *torch* container: The _pytorch_ example is a python script.
+To run it, you will have to use the `docker ps` command and get to the shell in the container using the `docker exec` command.
+These steps are similar to what you would have done in the previous step to generate test data.
 Change directory to the `examples/pytorch` directory.
 The *torch* container provides an example of a linear regression model that uses **Arangopipe** to log experiment metadata.
 The experiment meta data includes information about the dataset, featureset and optimization settings used to run the *pytorch* model.
 Once you are in the shell of the *torch* container, run the driver program that develops the torch model and logs the experiment meta-data to *arangopipe*.
 To run the driver program, launch an `ipython` shell.
 In the shell, execute the following:
     1. `from ch_torch_linear_regression_driver import run_driver`
     2. `run_driver()`